gtrxAC/gtrxBot/README.md

 # gtrxBot

-the 3rd iteration of nobody's favorite discord utility bot
+Simple and open-source utility bot with useful commands like snipe and sayas.

 [Invite Link](https://discord.com/oauth2/authorize?client_id=568738663572176916&permissions=8&scope=bot)

 ## Command List
 The prefix is `gb`, for example `gbpurge` or `gbpu` to purge.
+All commands can be written in 5 or less characters with abbreviations.

 ### Fun